-Theoretical Framework The researcher's role is not that of a neutral listener and, as such, the identity and role of the researcher becomes an important and integral part of the research process (Hollway & Jefferson 2001).
+Theoretical framework the narrative construction of reality (Bruner, 1991) The researcher's role is not that of a neutral listener and, as such, the identity and role of the researcher becomes an important and integral part of the research process (Hollway & Jefferson, 2001).

 If you don't acknowledge your influence, it is like holding a candle to the sun.
-(Tempest 2016 after William Blake)
+(Tempest, 2016 after William Blake)

+at Cheltenham and Gloucester

 The research arrangements

-Data collected with two Teaching Assistants working as Nurture Group practitioners, within a single Primary School in a small town in the Cotswolds.
+- Data collected with two Teaching Assistants working as Nurture Group practitioners, within a single Primary School

-Data gathering over one academic year.
+- Data gathering over one academic year.